Yuelioi/docs_yuelili_com/src/houdini/docs/zh/vex/Utility/set.md

 ```

-The [assign](assign.html "An efficient way of extracting the components of a vector or matrix into float variables.") function performs the opposite of this operation (pulling components out into variables).
+The [assign](assign.html) () ("An efficient way of extracting the components of a vector or matrix into float variables.") function performs the opposite of this operation (pulling components out into variables).

 `<vector> set(float nums[])`